-HMI systems are most commonly deployed to control complex systems, frequently remotely, by relatively few operators.
-Manufacturing facilities of every kind have adopted HMI systems due to their reliability and ease of use.
-Because they frequently offer a visual representation of the system or systems being controlled, HMIs make training much easier and provide operators quick and intuitive insight into the status of equipment.
-HMIs can be employed in virtually any automation application, from access control and security, to inventory management and warehousing.
+Industrial HMI systems are most commonly deployed to control complex manufacturing and industrial systems by relatively few operators, frequently remotely, using SCADA management software such as Ignition and ThinManager.
+Manufacturing facilities of every kind have adopted these systems due to their reliability and ease of use.
+Because Human Machine Interfaces typically offers a visual representation of the system or systems being controlled, they make training much easier and provide operators quick and intuitive insight into the status of equipment.
+Industrial HMIs can be deployed in virtually any automation application, from access control and security to inventory management and warehousing.

 Types of Touchscreens Used for HMI

-With the proliferation of HMI technology has come a need for more and more advanced touchscreen systems.
+With the proliferation of industrial HMI, technology has come a need for more and more advanced touchscreen systems and software.
 Today there are two primary touchscreen technologies being used in HMI applications.
-Capacitive Touchscreens use the human body's electrical field to process input, while Resistive Touchscreens rely on physical pressure to transmit touch data.
-Both systems have their pros and cons, so it's important to understand where each excels when building an HMI system.
+Capacitive Touchscreens use the human body's electrical field to process input, similar to many of today’s smartphones, while Resistive Touchscreens rely on physical pressure to transmit touch data.
+Both systems have their pros and cons, so it's important to understand where each excels when building an industrial Human Machine Interface solution.